Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 \subsection{Anomalies}

-Upon detecting an anomaly in its monitored process, the device enter in the alarm state -- and thus it is an \emph{alarmed node} -- and turns on its main radio to transmit the updates containing the information regarding the alarm state, called the \emph{alarm packet} in the remainder of the paper.
-The following assumption holds. \begin{assumption}[Alarm state and packet generation]

-In each frame, a node may detect an anomaly according to a Bernoulli distribution with probability $\alpha$; a node that has detected an anomaly during frame $t-1$, will enter in the alarm state from the beginning of frame $t$, where it starts attempting data transmission; a device in an alarm state can generate only one alarm packet, limiting the number of alarm packets per device per frame to one; if the access is unsuccessful, the alarm packet is re-transmitted in the following frames -- either in a push or a pull manner, cf. Assumption~\ref{assu:alarm-tx} -- until it is successfully delivered to the \gls{bs}, whose \gls{ack} response terminates the alarm state of the node, as in~\cite{chiariotti2024distributed}. \end{assumption}
+Upon detecting an anomaly in its monitored process, the device enters in the alarm state -- and thus it becomes an \emph{alarmed node} -- and turns on its main radio to transmit the updates containing the information regarding the alarm state, called the \emph{alarm packet} in the remainder of the paper.
+The following assumption holds. \begin{assumption}[Alarm state and packet generation] In each frame, each node may detect an anomaly according to a common discrete distribution with mean value $\lambda_a$ [packet/s]; a node detecting an anomaly during frame $t-1$, will enter in the alarm state from frame $t$, where it starts attempting data transmission; a device in an alarm state can generate only one alarm packet, limiting the number of alarm packets per device per frame to one; if the access is unsuccessful, the alarm packet is re-transmitted in the following frames -- either in a push or a pull manner, cf. Assumption~\ref{assu:alarm-tx} -- until it is successfully delivered to the \gls{bs}, whose \gls{ack} response terminates the alarm state of the node, as in~\cite{chiariotti2024distributed}. \end{assumption}

 According to Assumption~\ref{assu:alarm-state}, the number of nodes in the alarm state -- or, equivalently, the alarm packets in the system -- during frame $t$ is